marekald/ft_printf/README.md

 ## AI Usage

-Artificial intelligence was used exclusively for:
+Artificial intelligence was used for:
+- Issue finding.
+- Providing needed context or information before aproaching the project.
-- Structuring the README and improving clarity
+- Structuring the README and improving clarity.
-- Formatting and English language refinement
+- Formatting and English language refinement.